Lady Gaga Said This About Bradley Cooper After Intimate Oscars Performance

 People Magazine reported that Gaga said offstage, “Did I nail it?”
 She then reportedly looked at Cooper, whom she credits for allowing her to journey towards Oscar gold and stated, “I’m so proud of you!”

 Oscars cameras captured the performance, which saw Cooper and Gaga ascending the stairs to the main stage of the theater, where Cooper began his part of the now-iconic song, with Gaga taking to the piano for the tune’s thunderous verse.
-The couldn’t keep their eyes off one another, with fans on Twitter attributing it both their respect and admiration for one another, or a severe case of the nerves, and together, the co-stars delivered arguably one of the most powerful Best Song performances in Oscars history.
+They couldn’t keep their eyes off one another, with fans on Twitter attributing it both their respect and admiration for one another or a severe case of the nerves, and together, the co-stars delivered arguably one of the most powerful Best Song performances in Oscars history.

-It is also worth noting that Oscars directors kept the cameras on the actors as they sang the tune, not capturing audience reaction and rather, making the focus on Gaga and Cooper’s romantic performance.
+It is also worth noting that Oscars directors kept the cameras on the actors as they sang the tune, not capturing audience reaction and rather making the focus on Gaga and Cooper’s romantic performance.

 Gaga also thanked Cooper during her acceptance speech as she took home the gold in the category of Best Original Song alongside Mark Ronson, Andrew Wyatt, and Anthony Rossomando.

 “Bradley, there is not a single person on the planet that could’ve sung this song with me but you.
 Thank you for believing in us.
 Thank you so much,” said the singer and songwriter during her speech, per People.

 In our feelings.
 In shock.
 In heaven @ladygaga pic.twitter.com/j7mmrEvSTZ